ricardofiorani/php-video-url-parser/README.md

 PS: If you've made your awesome implementation of some well known service, feel free to send a Pull Request.
 All contributions are welcome :)

 ## Using your own framework's template engine
-In this project I've used a simple renderer (wich just does an echo of an iframe) but you can use your own implementation.
+In this project I've used a simple renderer (which just does an echo of an iframe) but you can use your own implementation.
 It must follow the RicardoFiorani\Renderer\EmbedRendererInterface and just like that.

 Here's an example:
 ### My Example Renderer Class